liviatran/H.pylori_Mutation_Project/README.md

 4. ppa-accessions.seq: list of ppa Accession IDs downloaded from NCBI (corresponds to GenBank files)

 ### Albert's Files:
-1.function_create_substring_from_pattern.R: a script defining a function, newSubString() that will require input of a string pattern's beginning and end, outputting the exact string that has this beginning and end.
+1. function_create_substring_from_pattern.R: a script defining a function, newSubString() that will require input of a string pattern's beginning and end, outputting the exact string that has this beginning and end.
 2. albert_ppa_cleaning.R: script using newSubString() and Accession ID to extract ppa gene sequences and country obtained.
 Combined with nicole_mut_cleaning_country2.R to remove sequences with no countries specified.
-3.ppa-clean.df: dataframe with ppa Accession ID, sequence, and country
+3. ppa-clean.df: dataframe with ppa Accession ID, sequence, and country
 4. albert_mutY_cleaning.R: same as albert_ppa_cleaning.R, creating dataframe mutY-clean.df
-5.mutY-clean.df: data frame containing mutY Accession ID, sequence, and country
+5. mutY-clean.df: data frame containing mutY Accession ID, sequence, and country

 ### Nicole's Files (Order of Use):
 1. ppa-accessions.seq: list of ppa gene accession numbers for later use by Albert